 If you would like a custom made instrument with your preferred wood, please contact me for a quote and recommendations.

 I guarantee you will love your new ukulele.
-If for any reason you are not thrilled with it, you may return it in like new condition prepaid, and I will refund your purchase price after verifying the condition, less shipping cost.
+If for any reason you are not thrilled with it, you may return it within 30 days in like new condition prepaid, and I will refund your purchase price after verifying the condition, less shipping cost.

 Kelali is not a Hawaiian word, but stands for KEvin’s LAte LIfe ukuleles.
-I have taken up making ukuleles as a retirement project in the northern California wine country.
+I have taken up lutherie after a career of self employment in the construction industry, and a side jaunt as a network engineer.
 It is the culmination of skills I have acquired over the years: building and woodworking, silversmithing, engineering, and cabinet finishing.

 - Fingerboard and bridge polished and waxed or oiled